Last updated on December 1, 2022 by Wandering our World

 Whether you’re looking for a peaceful countryside retreat or a fun-filled seaside holiday, Abersoch is the perfect place for your next camping trip.

 Here are some of our favourite campsites in Abersoch.
 They have great views, are fun places to stay, and are close to lots of activities.

 The Willows is a five-star camping and caravan park that offers adult-only breaks.
 Four-legged friends are welcome here, even if kids aren’t, and the beach is really close by.
 Whether you’re pitching your tent or relaxing in one of their cosy glamping pods, this is an ideal spot for a quiet romantic getaway.

 This campsite is a peaceful and modern retreat by the sea, with plenty of space for campers to spread out.
-There are grass pitches with electricity but also a set of top-notch deluxe hardstanding pitches with great ocean views.
+There are grass pitches with electricity, but also a set of excellent deluxe hardstanding pitches with great ocean views.

 The Willows also has excellent shared facilities, including well-maintained showers, toilets, and a washing-up area.
 Guests will appreciate the free Wi-Fi and the dog wash area – perfect after a muddy Welsh walk!